The Open Pathway seeks to achieve the following goals.

 Factors in Determining Participation in the Open Pathway

-• has been accredited for at least ten years;
+- is accredited and has been accredited for at least ten years;

-• has not undergone a change of control, structure, or organization within the last two years;
+- is not in the process of a change of control, structure or organization and has not undergone a change of control, structure, or organization within the last two years;

-• has not been under Commission sanction or related action within the last five years;
+- is not under Commission sanction or related action and has not been under Commission sanction or related action within the last five years;

-• does not have a history of extensive Commission monitoring, including accreditation cycles shortened to seven or fewer years, multiple monitoring reports, and multiple focused visits extending across more than one accrediting cycle;
+- does not have pending recommendations for a focused visit or extensive other monitoring and does not have a history of extensive Commission monitoring, including accreditation cycles shortened to seven or fewer years, multiple monitoring reports, and multiple focused visits extending across more than one accrediting cycle;

-• has not been undergoing dynamic change (e.g., significant changes in enrollment or student body, opening or closing of multiple locations or campuses) or requiring frequent substantive change approvals since the last comprehensive evaluation;
+- is not and has not been undergoing dynamic change (e.g., significant changes in enrollment or student body, opening or closing of multiple locations or campuses) or requiring frequent substantive change approvals since the last comprehensive evaluation;

-• it has not raised significant Commission concerns about circumstances or developments at the institution (e.g., ongoing leadership turnover, extensive review by a governmental agency, patterns identified in financial and non-financial indicators).
+- is not and has not raised significant Commission concerns about circumstances or developments at the institution (e.g., ongoing leadership turnover, extensive review by a governmental agency, patterns identified in financial and non-financial indicators).

 If conditions at the institution change in relation to these factors or the institution fails to make a genuine effort at its Quality Initiative, it may be moved to the Standard Pathway for the next cycle.